kalmhq/docs/docs/install/gke.md

 ## Next Step

-You've now setup a GKE cluster.
 To install Kalm onto the cluster, see [Install Kalm Cloud](install-kalm-cloud).